kev0051/DustblockBlues/README.md

 H: Deployment process
     - Unzip the file
     - Open the file with your IDE
-        - if your phone is not on the same internet connection as your computer you will need to use the command "expo start --tunnel"
+        - if your phone is not on the same internet connection as your computer you will need to use the command "npx expo start --tunnel"
+        - but if this fails, try yard add expo@^49.0.0 in your IDE terminal, then npx expo-doctor, npx expo install --check, and then retry start above
     - Open the expo go app on your phone
     - Scan the QR code provided in the terminal

-# How to Deploy

-yarn install

-npx expo start

-Or if facing issues, try:

-yard add expo@^49.0.0

-npx expo-doctor

-npx expo install --check

-npx expo start

 # TIL
 nodemodules handled by package managers.